 This happened several years ago.
 We, the members of the Central Committee, were discussing the question of improving the situation in the Donetz Basin.
 The measures proposed by the People's Commissariat of Heavy Industry were obviously unsatisfactory.
 Three times we sent the proposals back to the People's Commissariat of Heavy Industry.
 And three times we got different proposals from the People's Commissariat of Heavy Industry.
 But even then we could not regard them as satisfactory.
-Finally we decided to call several workers and lower business and trade union officials from the Donetz Basin.
-For three days we discussed matters with And all of us members of the these comrades.

-Central Committee had to admit that only these ordinary workers, these "little people," were able to suggest the proper solution to us.
+Finally, we decided to call several workers and lower business and trade union officials from the Donetz Basin.
+For three days we discussed matters with these comrades.
+And all of us members of the Central Committee had to admit that only these ordinary workers, these "little people," were able to suggest the proper solution to us.
 You no doubt remember the decision of the Central Committee and of the Council of People's Commissars on measures for increasing coal output in the Donetz Basin.
 Well, this decision of the Central Committee and the Council of People's Commissars, which all our comrades admitted was a correct and even a remarkable one, was suggested to us by simple people from the ranks.

 The other example.
-I have in mind the case of Comrade Nikolavenko.
+I have in mind the case of Comrade Nikolayenko.
 Who is Nikolayenko?
-Nikolayenko is a rank-and-file member of the Party.
+Nikolayenko is a rank-andfile member of the Party.
 She is an ordinary "little person."
-For a whole year she had been giving signals that all was not well in the Party organisation in Kiev; she exposed the family spirit, the philistine petty-bourgeois approach to workers, the suppression of self-criticism, the prevalence of Trotskyist wreckers.
+For a whole year she had been giving signals that all was not well in the Party organization in Kiev; exposed the family spirit, the philistine petty-bourgeois approach to workers, the suppression of self-criticism, the prevalence of Trotskyite wreckers.
 But she was constantly brushed aside as if she were a pestiferous fly.
-Finally, in order to get rid of her they expelled her from the Party.
-Neither the Kiev organisation nor the Central Committee of the C.P. of the Ukraine helped her to bring the truth to light.
+Neither the Kiev organization nor the Central Committee of the Communist Party of the Ukraine helped her to bring the truth to light.
 The intervention of the Central Committee of the Party alone helped to unravel the knot.
 And what transpired after the case was investigated?
-It transpired that Nikolayenko was right and the Kiev organisation was wrong.
+It transpired that Nikolayenko was right and the Kiev organization was wrong.
 Neither more nor less.
 And yet, who is Nikolayenko?
-Of course, she is not a member of the Central Committee, she is not a People's Commissar, she is not the secretary of the Kiev Regional Organisation, she is not even the secretary of a Party cell, she is only a simple rank-and-file member of the Party.
+Of course, she is not a member of the Central Committee, she is not a People's Commissar, she is not the secretary of the Kiev Regional Organization, she is not even the secretary of a Party cell, she is only a simple rank-and-file member of the Party.